Chapter 3: Evolution of Tone Generator Systems and Approaches to Music Production - Yamaha USA

 QS300

-Numerous different ideas such as the development of new tone generators, adding innovative functionality, and further enhancing our PCM tone generators were proposed in order to escape this rut, and we also planned and released a great many new products.
-Unfortunately, however, Yamaha was unable to keep up with rapid change in the synthesizer market and the general business environment, and we also failed to release any products that fully satisfied the needs of users.
-Needless to say, this exacerbated an already precarious situation for the Yamaha synth.
+Numerous ideas, such as the development of new tone generators, adding innovative functionality, and further enhancing our PCM tone generators, were proposed to escape this rut.
+We also released a great many new products.
+Unfortunately, we were unable to keep up with rapid changes in the synthesizer market.
+We also failed to release any products that fully satisfied the needs of users.
+Needless to say, this exacerbated an already precarious situation for our synthesizers.